flavsdotpy/python-contributions/README.md

 * [es-scrolling-query](./es-scrolling-query) - Scrolling query elasticsearch, with a page size of 1000 records (configurable).
 * [read-write-csv](./read-write-csv) - Read/write csv files from/to list of dictionaries
-* [external-s3-json-configuration](./external-s3-json-configuration) - Parse a configuration json directly from s3 to a dictionary
+* [external-s3-json-configuration](./external-s3-json-configuration) - Parse a configuration json directly from AWS S3 to a dictionary
+* [query-athena](./query-athena) - Query AWS Athena and download results as a list of dictionaries

 ### Prerequisites